itom-project/itom-project.github.io/mainsite_hidden/source/collaboration.rst

    Company |twip optical solutions GmbH|_

    for their intense contribution to the core, to many plugins as well as designer plugins.
+   They also provide their own plugin repository for **itom** under http://twipos.bitbucket.org/ where you can find an enhanced 3D visualization plugin (also part of the **itom** Windows setup)

 -----